Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

-To put a W-band tone into the resonator we use single mode rectangular waveguide to CPW transition and capacitively couple the signal to the resonator, as shown in Fig.\ref{fig:2dcouple}.a.
-We used Ansys Electronics Suite to simulate the coupling efficiency \cite{Faramarzi2020} of the transition.
-From Fig.\ref{fig:2dcouple}.b we can see that the coupling efficiency at around 100 GHz is better than 70 percent, which is sufficient enough for this setup.
+To put a W-band tone into the resonator we designed a single mode rectangular waveguide to CPW transition and capacitively couple the signal to the resonator.
+We use am commercially available electromagnetic simulator Ansys Electronics Suite (HFSS) \cite{hfss} to simulate and optimize the coupling efficiency of the transition\cite{Faramarzi2020}.We expect a coupling efficiency of 70 percent or better at 100 GHz.\\

+Eventually, this technology will require coupling to other qubits, which can be achieved by embedding the qubit in a three-dimensional cavity.
+That cavity also could reduce the influence of defects in the thin-film system by increasing the mode volume and reducing the field density \cite{3dtransmon}.

-To embed the Kineticon in a 3D resonant cavity we have designed and simulated a 100 GHz resonant cavity coupled to two waveguides through evanescent couplers as shown in Fig.\ref{fig:3dcav}.a.
+To embed the Kineticon qubit in a 3D resonant readout cavity, we have designed and simulated a 100 GHz resonant cavity coupled to two waveguides through evanescent couplers as shown in Fig.\ref{fig:3dcav}.a.
 The dimensions of the cavity was adjusted such that the resonant frequency of the cavity-substrate system is nearly 100 GHz.
 In this case the dimensions of the cavity are; width = 1 mm, height = 2.54 and depth = 1.4 mm.
 The Kineticon qubit is placed in the middle of the cavity where the dipole moment of the qubit is aligned with the $TE_{101}$ mode and where the electric field is maximum.
-The transmission response of the cavity-qubit system is shown in Fig.\ref{fig:3dcav}.c where both qubit and cavity modes are visible.
+The transmission response of the cavity-qubit system is shown in Fig.\ref{fig:3dcav}.c where both qubit and cavity modes are visible.\\